List of Jujutsu Kaisen characters: Kogane

+Players

 Tsumiki Fushiguro

 Tsumiki Fushiguro (伏黒 津美紀, Fushiguro Tsumiki) is the kind adopted step-daughter of Toji and the older step-sister of Megumi.
 She was in a coma as a result of a curse that Kenjaku inflicted.
 She has recently been awakened and ensnared in the Culling Game, along with many other cursed victims across Japan.
 Upon entering the games, it is revealed she is not a newly awakened sorcerer as Megumi theorized, but possessed by an incarnated Heian Era sorcerer from over 1,000 years ago known as Yorozu.
 After Yorozu's death, she is also killed and her grave is later seen after the Shinjuku fight.

 Hana Kurusu

 Hana Kurusu (来栖 華, Kurusu Hana) is a Culling Game participant who shares her body with the ancient sorcerer Angel (天使, Tenshi).
-Their symbiotic relationship grants the ability Technique Extinguishment (術式の消滅, Jutsushiki no Shōmetsu), which nullifies cursed techniques, including the offensive Maximum Output: Jacob's Ladder (出力最大邪去悔の梯子, Shutsuryoku Saidai: Yakobu no Hashigo)—a devastating pillar of light that erases techniques.
+Their symbiotic relationship grants the ability Technique Extinguishment (術式の消滅, Jutsushiki no Shōmetsu), which nullifies Cursed Techniques, including the offensive Maximum Output: Jacob's Ladder (出力最大邪去悔の梯子, Shutsuryoku Saidai: Yakobu no Hashigo)—a devastating pillar of light that erases techniques.
 Initially recruited to free Gojo from the Prison Realm, they later target Sukuna after he possesses Megumi Fushiguro.
 During the Shinjuku Showdown, Yuta Okkotsu copies their technique while Aoi Todo strategically positions them to strike Sukuna with Jacob's Ladder.
 Though Sukuna withstands the attack, Todo intercepts his counterblow, saving the injured Hana and Angel.